dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

   (exigent) finalities and then everyone begins to understand how I was correct all along.
 I do it all the time.

+- I believe in natural justice
+  - spiel on natural justice
+  - MLK Jr. and Ghandi's movements were fueled by social dynamics created because, in response to tragedy and clear wrong doing, yearning for natural justice moves people to action.
+  - in "The Emperor Wears No Clothes" a child is moved to action because the corners we all cut in adult life haven't yet marred the lens that the naive and innocent use to see life.
+  - the human condition pushes us to want and act for change when we allow ourselves to see what is intolerable in life
+  - This is what powered civil disobedience in the movements of MLK Jr. and Ghandi.
+Civil disobedience is markedly less effective in a society that censors information and distracts with meticulously manufactured red herrings.
+  - it doesn't mean these tactics don't work, but we need to understand which aspects of the system need to be dismantled so that they are effective.

 - Are we engaged in psychological warfare against our own citizens?
   Is there widespread information warfare?
 People deserve a right to know of the negative miasma being injected into their lives.
 It's